Cybersecurity Policy Exercises

 One of the products the SNV designs and facilitates are so-called “cybersecurity policy exercises in country-specific contexts.”
 In this regard, SNV experts engage with stakeholders from different countries to design and facilitate (virtual) cybersecurity policy exercises custom-tailored to the individual context.

 In the one-day exercise format, participants will have to choose a coping strategy while a large-scale cyber incident develops.
 Before the exercise, participants get the opportunity to develop the specific goals of the respective exercise in a multi-stakeholder pre-exercise-workshop.
 The exercise can thus, for example, support the cooperation of different national institutions by practicing information sharing and joint analysis of an incident.
 SNV staff is adapting the exercise format according to the goals and country-specific context identified in the pre-workshop, for example, to design the scenarios as realistic as possible.
 Therefore, country-specific exercises are usually part of a broader project.

-Currently, the SNV is implementing exercises commissioned by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and financed by the German Federal Ministry for Economic Cooperation and Development (BMZ) with stakeholders from Rwanda, Kenya, South Africa, Jordan, Mexico, Ghana, and Ivory Coast.
-In cooperation with Konrad Adenauer Foundation Costa Rica, SNV is facilitating a country-specific exercise with stakeholders from Costa Rica
+Currently, the SNV is implementing exercises commissioned by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and financed by the German Federal Ministry for Economic Cooperation and Development (BMZ) with stakeholders from Rwanda, Kenya, South Africa, Jordan, Mexico, and Armenia.
+In cooperation with Konrad Adenauer Foundation Costa Rica, SNV is facilitating a country-specific exercise with stakeholders from Costa Rica.

 Country Background Research